PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+In short words, do whatever you want with this code!
+Just be awesome!

 ## Acknowledgments

 * Shoutout to all the awesome folks of the react community
-* A special thank's goes to [Nikolay](https://github.com/halt-hammerzeit) for helping me understand his webpack-isomorphic-tools even on friday evenings ;)
+* A special thank's goes to [Nikolay](https://github.com/halt-hammerzeit) for helping me understand his webpack-isomorphic-tools even on friday evenings ;).
+This boilerplate project also relies heavily on some of his code in his sample [webapp](https://github.com/halt-hammerzeit/webapp).